Instrument flying in a Europa

 Make sure you are suitably qualified / current to fly in non VMC conditions!

 Clearly a full Instrument Rating is the ultimate commercial qualification.
 Nevertheless the UK IR(R) EASA is considered to be a very attractive and less costly and more relevent alternative for the sport pilot.
 The standard EASA PPL already includes the potential to include IR(R) endorsments.
 The UK IMC rating is equivalent to the IR (Restricted) which can be put onto an EASA licence.
 Once you have obtained the UK IMC rating you may apply to the UK CAA to have an IR (Restricted) endorsed on your EASA licence

 2019 should bring in the EASA Basic Instrument Rating to access instrument flying for Annexe II and other qualifying aircraft.
 It should have requirements the same as the IR(R) but would be usable throughout all EASA countries and with an advantage beyond the IR(R), to include airways flying.
 The BIR should demand less strenuous requirements than either the Competency-Based IR (CB-IR) or IR, and there should be a credit for existing IR(R) holders.

 Talk to your instructor, why not train for that IR(R) in preparation for the BIR now?

 Posted by Bob Hitchcock.
-Remove from Front Page 29th May 2018 unless superseded
+Remove from Frontpage December 10th 2018, unless superseded.